plutino/sdbex/README.md

 ### SdbEx

-A Ruby/Tk application to view AWS SimpleDB data.
+A Ruby/Tk application to view/edit AWS SimpleDB data.

 `sdbex` is still under development.
 If you want to try it out, try these steps: